ThiagoMFC/CEBD1160-Project/README.md

  ### Abstract

 From the Melbourne Housing Market dataset we can have an insight of the situation of the real estate market in Melbourne, Australia.
 With it we can understand what makes up the value of properties and create a tool to find the best possible value to help both sellers and buyers.
-In this exercise we tried to create a model to predict the value of those properties based on the properties features as well as the region where they are located.
-In the current state the model displays a "hit or miss" behavior, mostly due to the dataset itself caused by the lack of entries with a determined set of features.
+In this exercise we tried to create a model to predict the value of those properties based on their features as well as the region where they are located.
+In the current state the model displays a "hit or miss" behavior, mostly due to a lack of entries with a determined set of features.

 ### Introduction